 - For those keen for a full day of adventure, drive on past Jenolan Caves and out to the Kanangra Boyd National Park.
 Full of wildlife and truly amazing rock walls and waterfalls, there are level, short walks as well as longer walks available.
 The Waterfall walk to the left side of the track as you approach the main lookout is amazing.
 It’s quite steep and the ground is a bit loose but the waterfalls, pools and views are mind blowing.
 Well worth exploring.

 - Zig Zag Railway.
-(Please note - the railway is currently closed for repairs following the 2013 bushfires - scheduled to reopen late 2019 TBC)
+(Please note - the railway is currently closed for repairs following the 2013 and 2019 bushfires - scheduled to reopen TBC)

 The Zig Zag Railway appeals to children and adults alike, especially those who once rode behind steam locomotives on the way to school or on holidays.
 It is a magical step back in time, filled with sights, sounds and smells of a bygone era.
 Every trip from Clarence Station winds its way through the remarkable Blue Mountains’ scenery, offering glimpses of grand sandstone viaducts, accompanied by the chuffing steam locomotive.
 It is a chance to appreciate the difficult terrain that confronted the builders and marvel at how they brought the railway down into the Lithgow Valley and on westward.

 It is an experience that makes you stop, wonder and marvel – the perfect opportunity to create new memories.
 Trains run daily (except Christmas Day) at 11am, 1pm, 3pm from Clarence Station.
 Additional trains run on Sundays and some public holidays.
 Check the timetable for further details.Located at Clarence (enroute to Lithgow) on the Bells Line of Road, 25 mins drive from Bilpin Country Lodge.
 Find all details on www.zigzagrailway.com.au